 ‘What’s the fuck’s going on?’ says Ahmed.
 His sentiments are echoed by the others.
 Eyes gradually focus on the Ikea bag.
 Whatever is happening, this is at the heart of the narrative.

 Boss picks it up and examines it.
-He feels calmer now he has the bag and the meds are finally beginning to kick in.
+He feels calmer now he has the bag.
+The meds are finally beginning to kick in.

 ‘Whatever’s in the bag!
 Whatever’s in the bag!
 You know perfectly well what is in the bag.
 And we are going to find out everything about your little operation here at Café Baba.’ says Jagger, producing several pairs of handcuffs.

-‘I swear none of us have any idea what’s in the bag,’ says Matt.
+‘I swear none of us has any idea what’s in the bag,’ says Matt.

 ‘Well let me tell you what is in the bag,’ says Boss, feeling magnanimous.
 Zoot’s stuff is a real mood changer.
 ‘The bag is full of …….. ideas.’

 ‘What are you all talking about?’ says Chet.

 ‘It’s a bag full of concepts potentially present to consciousness,’ Boss elaborates.
 ‘Ideas.’